Winter weather caused by polar vortices? Expert with a clear forecast for March

 The long-term mean of the average March temperature is 3.5 degrees Celsius.
 The first long-term models, such as the European model ECMWF, estimate a deviation of around one degree this year, reports weather.com.

 There is nothing to indicate an arctic winter.
-The reports of the breaking polar vortex, which is responsible for winter weather, also contradict the calculations of one Meteorologists who even say that winter 2023 is already being said goodbye can. (kiba)
+The reports of the breaking polar vortex, which causes winter weather, also contradict the calculations of one Meteorologists who even say that winter 2023 is already being said goodbye can. (kiba)

 #Winter #weather #caused #polar #vortices #Expert #clear #forecast #March